Long-finned Pilot Whale

 From 1709 to 1999, a total of 246,434 pilot whales have been caught in 1,766 pods.
 There have been an average of 6.1 grinds (whale drives) per year in that period, and grind size has ranged from 1 to 1200 whales, with a mean of 139.5 whales per grind (Zachariassen 1993, Bloch 1994).

 Pilot whales are taken on an opportunistic basis and principally in southwest Greenland.
-Recent catches have ranged between 0 and 430 animals, with a yearly average for the period 2000-2013 of 204 animals (see table of catches above).
+Recent catches have ranged between 0 and 433 animals, with a yearly average for the period 2000-2013 of 204 animals (see table of catches to the right).

 DID YOU KNOW?

 A pilot whale stomach can be used as a buoy

 Pilot whale stomachs were used as buoys until the 70s.
 Pilot whale stomachs have three compartments.
 The first one, called mechanical stomach, is made of very strong tissues and acts as a grinder.
 This part was emptied, placed in brine, then tanned and inflated for use as buoys with the long-lines (left).
 In former days, thongs of the dried skin were used in the boats to tie the oars to the wooden tollars which take the places of rowlock (right).

 Other Human Impacts

 Anthropogenic activities which may affect marine mammals generally and pilot whales specifically can be divided into two main categories: habitat degradation and oceanographic changes.
 Knowledge about pilot whale habitat use is limited and it is therefore difficult to assess the relative impact that such changes may represent for the species.